GULapp/doori-watcher/README.md

 # go_monitoring
-linux monitoring application in golang
+The application for monitoring LINUX in golang